 The program is a campus-based model, featuring intense in-person sessions that are hard to replicate virtually.
 It has also required partnerships with campus administrators and student groups to ensure that the program is set up to succeed on campus.
 For this first set of campuses, it was important to have a mix of school ‘culture’ and location, to test for viability across the country.
 We plan to expand more broadly in future years.
 Please fill out this form if you are interested in us expanding to your campus!

-Can I apply for other roles outside of this fellowship?
+Can I apply for other roles outside of the Impact Fellowship?

-The expectation of accepting an offer with the Second Day Impact Fellowship is that you will pursue a Social Impact job opportunity out of school.
+The expectation of accepting an offer with the Second Day Impact Fellowship is that you will pursue a Social Impact job opportunity upon graduation.
 We don’t require you to work with one of our employer partners vs other opportunities that are compelling to you.
-Some people find roles in the Fall while others don’t find them until Graduation.
-The exact timing and role that you select is personal, but we expect full program participation with your other fellows to build skills and discern your career path as an expectation of acceptance.
+Some people find roles in the Fall before even starting the Fellowship while others don’t find them until Graduation.
+The exact timing and role that you select is personal, but we expect full program participation with your other fellows to build skills and discern your long-term career path as an expectation of acceptance.